Jake Hughes: Formula E

 Hughes made his first Formula E appearance during the 2019 rookie test in Marrakech, where he partnered Jamie Chadwick at Nio Formula E Team.
 The following year, he would once again appear in the rookie test at the same circuit, this time driving for Mercedes-Benz EQ Formula E Team alongside Daniel Juncadella.

-On 25 February 2021 it was announced that Jake Hughes would be the reserve driver for Venturi Racing in the 2020–21 Formula E World Championship.
+On 25 February 2021, it was announced that Hughes would be the reserve driver for Venturi Racing in the 2020–21 Formula E World Championship.
 After deputising for Gary Paffett at Mercedes-EQ Formula E Team in the last rounds of the season, he was signed as the team's full-time reserve and development driver for the 2021–22 season.

 McLaren (2023–2024)

 2022–23 season

 Hughes with NEOM McLaren at the 2023 Berlin ePrix.

-After it was announced that Mercedes-EQ would be taken over by the McLaren Formula E Team, the Briton left Formula 2 in pursuit of taking one of the seats for the upcoming season.
-In November 2022, Hughes joined McLaren for the 2022–23 season, partnering René Rast.
+After it was announced that Mercedes-EQ would be taken over by the McLaren Formula E Team, Hughes left Formula 2 in pursuit of taking one of the seats for the upcoming season.
+In November 2022, he joined McLaren for the 2022–23 season, partnering René Rast.
 The season started out strongly in Mexico City, as Hughes progressed to the semi-final stage in qualifying, ending up third on the grid before finishing the race in fifth place, having been overtaken by André Lotterer on the final lap.
 Following the conclusion to the race, Hughes branded the ePrix as the "hardest race [he'd] ever done".
 At the first round of the Diriyah ePrix, Hughes qualified at second place (missing out on pole position by 0.060s) but finished the race in eighth.
 More qualifying success followed in the second round, as Hughes took his first pole position in the series, beating Mitch Evans in the final.
 He ended the race in fifth position, having lost the lead to Evans at the start.
 At the Hyderabad ePrix, Hughes suffered his first retirement of the season as a piece of debris got lodged in his steering wheel, prompting him to withdraw.

 A pair of tenth and eighth places followed at Cape Town and São Paulo, before having a disastrous at the Berlin ePrix in which he failed to score points.
 Hughes scored his second pole position at the Monaco ePrix after being promoted from second due to Nissan's Sacha Fenestraz being stripped of his pole position for exceeding his power limit in his final run.
 He finished the race in fifth.
 However, Hughes would only take two more tenth places throughout the rest of the season as the McLaren grew uncompetitive, and did not start the first race in Rome after a qualifying shunt.
 He placed 12th in the standings with 48 points, eight ahead of teammate Rast.